 Today’s society requires modern communications to be on a level field for employment.
 We train a Lead Training Mentor that targets 12 other men and women transitioning from homelessness to train.
 The lead trainer receives a Google Chromebook with which to train his trainees and receives payment for each trainee they graduate that is verified by our online training system at Catholic Web Services.
 Each trainee receives a Google gmail account, Google Voice number for email, begins to create a resume, and receives training on how to make calls online.

-Catholic Web Services is successfully working with Howard, our first Lead Training Mentor, in the Charlottesville pilot program.
-Our Director of Technology, Carl Stacy became friends with Howard through a local mentoring program.
-Howard wanted a way to give back to the community, the same community that had provided him assistance in his time of need, and was very enthusiastic about sharing his new technology skills with others to help them find employment.
+Catholic Web Services is successfully working with a man transitioning from being homeless, our first Lead Training Mentor, in the Charlottesville pilot program.
+Our Director of Technology, Carl Stacy became friends with this man through a local mentoring program.
+He wanted a way to give back to the community, the same community that had provided him assistance in his time of need, and was very enthusiastic about sharing his new technology skills with others to help them find employment.

 We were thankful for an initial grant from the Lions Club, but need your help to grow this deserving ministry.
 Please contact us if you are interested in bringing Greater Good Technology to your community.